shadows-of-the-light/sky-cotl-tooling/README.md

   - Outline view for easier navigation
 - Start the game quickly from Visual Studio Code (only works if you have the game installed on Steam)

+## What people CAN'T do with this extension

+The extension does not give you any advantage over other players.
+It can not do any of the following:

+- Mod the game
+- Open or edit binary / unreadable files
+- Cheat or hack the game
+- Decrypt or encrypt files
+- Decompile or deobfuscate the game

 ### Planned features if thatgamecompany approves this extension

 - Warnings for missing translations